COVID-19 Aid Benefits: Real Estate Investing

 Additionally, interest rates have dropped significantly, perhaps encouraging those with the job security to see this as a real estate opportunity.

-Another strategy in place to preserve the health of the industry is that the federal government has implemented a moratorium on foreclosures.
+Another strategy in place to preserve the health of the industry is that the federal government has implemented a moratorium on evictions and foreclosures.
 This means that foreclosures are temporarily prohibited and many consumer mortgage backed companies are offering forbearance or reduced payments.
 This is in hopes to give those who are in a more compromised financial situation during this time, a break and an opportunity to stay afloat.

 It is also important to note that this current circumstance of the market is much different from the 2008 recession.
 That was caused by issues in the lending market where mortgages were sold for much more than they were worth.
 Loans went into default, lost their values, and it in turn affected all aspects of the economy.